brndnmtthws/brndn-io/content/posts/the-10x-engineer-is-a-myth-its-more-like-100x/index.md

 3. **Git**: Linus Torvalds (again) created Git in just two weeks to replace BitKeeper for Linux kernel development.
 Today, Git is the most widely used version control system in the world.

-These examples aren't just about raw output—they demonstrate how a single engineer's work can have an exponential impact on an entire industry.
+These examples show the point pretty clearly: one engineer can change the direction of an entire industry.

 ## Practical Implications